 The Irish Setter is lovable and loyal with lots of energy even though they’re vibrant and full of life that fortunately doesn’t translate to lots of barking and baying.

 While you won’t have to deal with much noise from this dog, you’ll have to give them a lot of exercise.
 Irish Setters are exceptional with kids and other pets and love being part of a family, so if you are looking for a great family dog, consider this breed!

 12. Rhodesian Ridgeback

-Originally bred as guard dogs, the Rhodesian Ridgeback is protective without being loud.
+Originally bred as guard dogs and to hunt lions, the Rhodesian Ridgeback is protective without being loud.
 They’re loyal to their owners and unlikely to bark unless they sense danger.

 Quickly rising in the ranks of the most selected dogs, the Bulldog is becoming a popular choice for new dog owners.

 People love the breed’s cute, wrinkly face and easy-going, friendly nature.
-Of course, it also helps that they don’t require much exercise, and they’re one of the quietest dog breeds out there.
+But, of course, it also helps that they don’t require much exercise, and they’re one of the quietest dog breeds out there.

 14. Shiba Inu

 The Shiba Inu is a spirited, independent dog with a brilliant mind and an adorable appearance.
 The Shiba is a quiet dog and makes a perfect pet for apartment living.